39 Weeks Pregnant

 Mucus plug and/or bloody show

 At 39 weeks pregnant, discharge that’s as thick as mucus and sometimes has a tinge of blood in it is your mucus plug.
 (The blood is, you guessed it, the bloody show.)
-And while many people consider this to be a sign you’ll go into labor soon, there’s no exact science to it, so it’s hard to say when.
+And while many people consider this to be a sign you’ll go into labor soon, there’s no exact science to it.
+In other words, it might still be a bit!

 What should I be feeling at 39 weeks pregnant?

 Other symptoms are your body’s way of telling you baby is making their arrival ASAP.
-At 39 weeks pregnant, signs of labor are the biggest things on your mind.
+At 39 weeks pregnant, the signs of labor are probably on your mind.
 It’s important to know what they are, but don’t worry too much about going into labor without realizing it.
 In most cases, labor symptoms will be so strong and so different from what you’ve been experiencing that you won’t be able to ignore them.

 Call your OB if you experience either of these: